Authorities have filed federal charges against Ahmad Khan Rahami, the sole suspect in the weekend bombings in Manhattan and New Jersey.

 Talking to reporters outside his home, Mohammad R. Rahami said he had called police on his son because he "stabbed my son" and "hit my wife."

-"I put him in jail two years ago," Rahami said.
+"I put him in jail two years ago," the elder Rahami said.

-Authorities suspect Ahmad Khan Rahami is responsible for the weekend bombings in New York and New Jersey that left dozens injured.
-Rahami was taken into custody Monday after a short, but intense manhunt and was charged later that day with five counts of attempted murder of a law enforcement officer and two counts related to possession of a weapon.
+Ahmad Khan Rahami was taken into custody again Monday after a short but intense manhunt, and was charged later that day with five counts of attempted murder of a law enforcement officer and two counts related to possession of a weapon.